Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 ## Utility of having scenarios

 Taipy lets the user create multiple instances of the same configuration.
 Data can differ between different scenario instances.
-It is essential to detect/understand the difference in data between scenario instances: e.g., comparing the output/results of different instances...
+It is essential to understand the difference in data between scenario instances.
 Such differences in scenarios can be due to the following:

 - Changing data from input data nodes,